What are the steps to host a UN Volunteer?

 - UN Youth Volunteers are between 18-29 years of age and may be engaged for national and international assignments of up to two years.
 UN University Volunteers are a special segment of UN Youth Volunteers, and serve on assignments of 3-6 months.
 UN Youth Volunteers and UN University Volunteers have demonstrated their commitment to global peace and sustainable development through academic, extra-curricular and volunteer activities and/or around two years of remunerated work experience.

-- Through the short-term international and expatriate national UN Volunteer categories, volunteers can be contracted for assignments of less than three months.
+- Short-term international and expatriate national UN Volunteer can be contracted for assignments of less than three months.
 This option may be useful for rapid or time-limited deployment, such as shoring up emergency responses, census activities and for projects that require quick scaling-up or adaptation to changing circumstances.

 - Online Volunteering is a rapidly growing service of UNV.
 Volunteering online allows volunteers to develop their skills and take on new roles that their professional life may not necessarily provide.
 Organizations collaborate with people of different backgrounds from all over the world who become part of a global online community of peers who all share the goal of advancing human development.
 UN Online Volunteers conduct assignments via the Internet to bolster the activities of United Nations entities, governments and civil society organizations.